itsboijack11/JacksChatRoom.github.io/README.md

 11. Fixed invisible messages in light mode

-#Patch Section:
+# Patch Section:
-##2 Every time a change is made, or feature is added, it will be listed here:
+## Every time a change is made, or feature is added, it will be listed here:

-Added profile picture change on login
+1. Added profile picture change on login
-Removed Profile borders
+2. Removed Profile borders
-Fixed invisible messages in light mode
+3. Fixed invisible messages in light mode
-Added pastable images
+4. Added pastable images